Programs / Undergraduate

 - organize ideas in oral presentations and general classroom discussions.

 Some of these learning goals are addressed consistently throughout our curriculum; others receive particular emphasis in certain courses.
-The following breakdown will allow students to see the interrelationship of Film courses in terms of the learning goals promoted in each course (the letters following each course refer to the above-named goals):
+The following breakdown will allow students to see the interrelationship of Film & Media courses in terms of the learning goals promoted in each course (the letters following each course refer to the above-named goals):

 Lower Division Requirements